timescale/docs/api/_hyperfunctions/state_agg/into_values.md

   summary: >
     Unpack the state aggregate into a set of rows with two columns, displaying the duration of each state.
 By default, the columns are named `state` and `duration`.
-You can rename them as you can do with any table.
+You can rename them using the same method as renaming a table.
   signatures:
     - language: sql
       code: |